Primo Levi: Early life

 In July 1934, at the age of 15, he sat the exams for the Liceo Classico D'Azeglio, a lyceum (sixth form or senior high school) specializing in the classics, and was admitted that year.
 The school was noted for its anti-Fascist teachers, among them the philosopher Norberto Bobbio, and Cesare Pavese, who later became one of Italy's best-known novelists.
 Levi continued to be bullied during his time at the Lyceum, although six other Jews were in his class.
-Upon reading Concerning the Nature of Things by English scientist Sir William Bragg, Levi decided that he wanted to be a chemist.
+Upon reading Concerning the Nature of Things by English scientist William Henry Bragg, Levi decided that he wanted to be a chemist.

 In 1937, he was summoned before the War Ministry and accused of ignoring a draft notice from the Italian Royal Navy.
 It was one day before he was to write a final examination on Italy's participation in the Spanish Civil War, based on a quote from Thucydides: "We have the singular merit of being brave to the utmost degree."
 Distracted and terrified by the draft accusation, he failed the exam—the first poor grade of his life—and was devastated.
 His father was able to keep him out of the Navy by enrolling him in the Fascist militia (Milizia Volontaria per la Sicurezza Nazionale).
-He remained a member through his first year of university, until the passage of the Italian Racial Laws of 1938 forced his expulsion.
+He remained a member through his first year of university, until the passage of the Italian racial laws in 1938 forced his expulsion.
 Levi later recounted that series of events in the short story Fra Diavolo on the Po.

 He retook and passed his final examinations and, in October, enrolled at the University of Turin to study chemistry.
 As one of 80 candidates, he spent three months taking lectures, and in February, after passing his colloquio (oral examination), he was selected as one of 20 to move on to the full-time chemistry curriculum.

 During the liberal period in Italy, as well as in the first decade of the Fascist regime, Jews held many public positions, and were prominent in literature, science and politics.
 In 1929, Mussolini signed the Lateran Treaty with the Catholic Church, which established Catholicism as the State religion, allowed the Church to influence many sectors of education and public life, and relegated other religions to the status of "tolerated cults".
 In 1936, Italy's conquest of Ethiopia, and the expansion of what the regime regarded as the Italian "colonial empire", brought the question of "race" to the forefront.
-In the context set by those events, and the 1939 alliance with Hitler's Germany, the situation of the Jews of Italy changed radically.
+In the context set by those events and the 1939 alliance with Hitler's Germany, the situation of the Jews of Italy changed radically.